jghoman/awesome-apache-airflow/README.md

   - [How Quizlet uses Apache Airflow in practice](https://medium.com/@dustinstansbury/how-quizlet-uses-apache-airflow-in-practice-a903cbb5626d)
 - [Apache Airflow for the confused](https://blog.capitalplanning.nyc/apache-airflow-for-the-confused-b588935669df) - This short tutorial by [Jonathan Pichot](https://twitter.com/_pichot) takes a different tack than most by using airplane and airport operations as an analogy for Airflow.
 - [Integrating Apache Airflow with Databricks](https://databricks.com/blog/2017/07/19/integrating-apache-airflow-with-databricks.html) - While this tutorial is focused specifically on Databricks' Spark solutions, it does have a reasonable overview of Airflow basics and demonstrates how a third party solution can quickly integrate into Airflow.
-- [Apache Airflow: Tutorial and Beginners Guide](https://www.polidea.com/blog/apache-airflow-tutorial-and-beginners-guide/) - the article discusses the basic concepts that stand behind Airflow and discusses the problems it solves.
+- [Apache Airflow: Tutorial and Beginners Guide](https://www.polidea.com/blog/apache-airflow-tutorial-and-beginners-guide/) - This article discusses the basic concepts that stand behind Airflow and discusses the problems it solves.

 ## Best practices, lessons learned and cool use cases
 - [Upgrading & Scaling Airflow at Robinhood](https://robinhood.engineering/upgrading-scaling-airflow-at-robinhood-5b625dfaa2ee) - [Abishek Ray](https://www.linkedin.com/in/abhishek-ray-29210145/) describes how Robinhood tackled upgrading its production Airflow while minimizing downtime.